-Consideration should be given to continuing to provide a limited number of sandbags to protect critical assets and to support FLAGS for distribution to their vulnerable residents, whom they had previously identified.
+Consideration should be given to continuing to provide a limited number of sandbags to protect critical assets and to support FLAGs for distribution to previously identified vulnerable residents.

 3 After a flooding event

 The long-term impact of flooding is well-recognised, residents often being unable to return to their flooded homes for many months.
 After such a traumatic event many residents require on-going support and advice (e.g. in relation to how to make an insurance claim) and ward councillors can play a very significant role in this regard.